tldr-pages/tldr/pages/linux/cacaclock.md

 `cacaclock -f {{font}}`

-- Change the format using strftime:
+- Change the format using an `strftime` format specification:

 `cacaclock -d {{strftime_arguments}}`